CreateChen/Bencode/README.md

 Gettging Started
 ----------------------

-First import Bencode namespace
+Import Bencode namespace first:

 ```c#
 using Bencode;
 ```

-Bencode fuctions are in the **BencodeUtility** class.
+Bencode functions are in the **BencodeUtility** class.

 In order to encode objects to a byte array: